Updated January 18, 2018

 Luggage tag.
 A luggage tag pocket built into the design of a bag means never having to worry about losing a luggage tag.
 It should have a privacy flap feature to hide personal details.

 Storing when empty.
 A soft-sided bag without rigidly constructed walls means it can be stored flat on a shelf when empty.
-It consumes less storage space than wheeled luggage that is typically the same size and shape empty as it is full.
+It consumes less storage space than wheeled luggage that’s typically the same size and shape empty as it is full.

 A good fit.
 It’s important to find a pack that’s a good fit for your body type.
 You might not have plans to hike the Inca Trail, but it’s wise to be prepared with a pack that will allow you to change plans on a whim.
 Take advantage of the experts at your local outdoor store.
 In advance, figure out your torso length and hip size, or chances are the retailer will have a fitting tool.

-The correct positioning of sternum, waist and shoulder straps and load lifters is important so if purchasing online, the following videos from Deuter, Osprey, REI and Sail will help you fit and adjust your pack.
+The correct positioning of sternum, waist and shoulder straps and load lifters is important.
+If purchasing online, the following videos from Deuter, Osprey, REI and Sail will help you fit and adjust your pack.
 Don’t forget to check your retailer’s return policy.

 Ventilation.
 Look for a back panel designed to create a small space between your back and the pack.
 It might be in the form of perforated or rippled foam to reflect the natural arch of your back, covered with lightweight mesh stretched tautly across the back panel.
 This is designed to allow air to circulate, making for a more comfortable experience.